Thursday, 18 June 2026

 Part of Gulhane Park

-Emirgan Park Situated on the European side of the Bosphorus at Sariyer, this park was once a private estate.
+Emirgan Park Situated at Sariyer on the European side of the Bosphorus Strait, this park was formerly a private estate.
 The site is hilly, with many cypress trees, a small lake and a waterfall.
-There are splendid views of the Bosphorus and the hills of the Asian side.
+There are splendid views of the Bosphorus and the hills across the water on the Asian side of Istanbul.

 Tulip Festival in Emirgan Park [picure courtesy of Wikipedia]